gadicc/meteor-famous-views/README.md

   subtemplating.
 In the new version we just use `_onRender` and `_eventMap` attributes, provided from the enclosing Templates single helper.
 Feedback welcome.
 You can still use regular inclusion `{{>template}}` like usual.

+* In v0 a MeteorFamousView was (usually) a kind of renderNode too.
+In v1 we maintain a separatation, we maintain our own tree (like we had to in v0 too) but add famous nodes directly to the scene graph.